TamperBench: Systematically Stress-Testing LLM Safety Under Fine-Tuning and Tampering: Experiments

 Within the Qwen3 family, post-trained variants generally attain lower post-tampering harmfulness than their base counterparts across nearly all attacks.
-For example, Qwen3-8B achieves a lower average malicious harmfulness ($\text{SR}_{\text{mal-avg}} = 0.74$ vs.\ 0.83) and a slightly lower worst-case harmfulness ($\text{SR}_{\max} = 0.87$ vs.\ 0.91) compared to Qwen3-8B-Base, with similar patterns observed at the 0.6B, 1.7B, and 4B scales.
+For example, {Qwen3-4B} achieves a lower average malicious harmfulness ($\text{SR}_{\text{mal-avg}} = {0.76}$ vs.\ {0.84}) and a {lower} worst-case harmfulness ($\text{SR}_{\max} = {0.85}$ vs.\ {0.89}) compared to {Qwen3-4B-Base}, with similar patterns observed at the {0.6B, 1.7B, and 8B} scales.
 Differences in worst-case harmfulness are modest, highlighting that the post-trained models are not very clearly safer, but the consistently lower averages suggest there might be some improvement in tamper resistance.
-These trends persist when relaxing the utility constraint, as shown in Appendix Figure~\ref{fig:tamperbench_different_thresholds}.
-Inspection of the rubric components of the StrongREJECT score in Appendix~\S\ref{sec:subscores} suggests that this difference is driven by both increased refusal rates and reduced response quality (to harmful prompts) in post-trained variants.
+These trends persist when relaxing the utility constraint\fullonly{, as shown in Appendix Figure~\ref{fig:tamperbench_different_thresholds}}.
+Inspection of the rubric components of the StrongREJECT score\fullonly{ in Appendix~\S\ref{sec:subscores}} suggests that this difference is driven by both increased refusal rates and reduced response quality to harmful prompts in post-trained variants.

-The Llama models exhibit a contrasting pattern: instruction-tuned Llama~3 variants typically reach higher post-tampering harmfulness scores than their base counterparts, particularly at the 1B and 3B scales.
-At 8B, instruction tuning increases average malicious harmfulness ($\text{SR}_{\text{mal-avg}} = 0.77$ vs.\ 0.70) while yielding a very similar worst-case score ($\text{SR}_{\max} = 0.88$ vs.\ 0.82), indicating that the effect is more pronounced in aggregate behavior than in the absolute worst case.
-Further inspection of StrongREJECT rubric sub-scores and a manual scan of outputs (Appendix~\S\ref{sec:subscores}, \S\ref{sec:manual_analysis}) reveal that the higher harmfulness of instruction-tuned Llama variants seemingly stem from improved response quality to harmful prompts, as refusal rates remain similar across both base and instruct models.
+The Llama models exhibit a contrasting pattern: instruction-tuned Llama~3 variants typically reach higher post-tampering harmfulness scores than their base counterparts, particularly at the {1B scale; at 3B and 8B the increase is very modest}.
+Further inspection of StrongREJECT rubric sub-scores and a manual scan of outputs\fullonly{ (Appendix~\S\ref{sec:subscores}, \S\ref{sec:manual_analysis})} reveal that the higher harmfulness of instruction-tuned Llama variants seemingly stem from improved response quality to harmful prompts, as refusal rates remain similar across both base and instruct models.